SquirrelModeller/Haruhi-Suzumiya-3D-School/README.md

 ## Haruhi Suzumiya 3D School

-The re-creation of the high school from the anime "The Melancholy of Haruhi Suzumiya" - Nishinomiya Kita High School.
+The re-creation of the high school from the anime "The Melancholy of Haruhi Suzumiya" (涼宮ハルヒの憂鬱) - Nishinomiya Kita High School.
 This re-creation is a 1:1 3D model from exterior to interior.
 See the [wiki](https://github.com/SquirrelModeller/Haruhi-Suzumiya-3D-School/wiki) for information about the 3D model, layout and history of the school.
 The 3D models released free to use for any project, commercial too.
 Take a look at the [license](https://github.com/SquirrelModeller/Haruhi-Suzumiya-3D-School/blob/main/LICENSE) to see what you are allowed to do with the assets.

 <img src="https://user-images.githubusercontent.com/87671560/154033731-6e8e5f3b-765d-40a4-a5da-4ac01463dd55.png"/> <br/>